mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 If you enable "Create project subfolder structure" for a mailbox, folders for projects are created under the IMAP base folder if they don't exist yet.
-Emails in those subfolder will be imported to their corresponding projects.
-If you disable the setting, only emails in the basefolder will be imported to the project which is defined for the mailbox
+Emails in those subfolders will be imported to their corresponding projects.
+If you disable this setting, only emails in the basefolder will be imported to the project which is defined for the mailbox

 Inbox can most likely not be your basefolder, but that might differ between